What Are Meme Stocks?

 Notice how the volume exploded on the breakout and the price began to trend outside of the bands; these can be hugely profitable setups if you give them room to fly.

-I want to touch on the middle band again.
 Just as a reminder, the middle band is set as a 20-period simple moving average in many charting applications.

 The middle line can represent areas of support on pullbacks when the stock is riding the bands.
 You could even increase your position in the stock when the price pulls back to the middle line.